 DesRoches serves on the National Academies Resilient America Roundtable, the Board on Army Science and Technology, the National Science Foundation’s Engineering Advisory Committee, the Global Earthquake Modeling Scientific Board and the advisory board for the Natural Disasters, Coastal Infrastructure and Emergency Management Research Center.
 He has chaired the American Society of Civil Engineers’ Seismic Effects Committee as well as the executive committee of the Technical Council on Lifeline Earthquake Engineering.

 Dr. DesRoches’ research focuses on the design of resilient infrastructure systems under extreme loads and the application of smart and adaptive materials.
 A fellow of the American Society of Civil Engineers (ASCE), he has published more than 250 articles in the field of resilience and seismic risk assessment, and served as the technical leader in the U.S. response to the 2010 earthquake in Haiti.

-Dr. DesRoches serves as Provost under President David Leebron.
+Dr. DesRoches served as Provost with President David Leebron.